 The union of Manzarek and Fujikawa survived well past the union of The Doors.
-They had a son Pablo, the family first lived in Beverly Hills and in later years moved to Napa Valley outside of San Francisco.
-I’m sure for Mrs. Manzarek love survives and Ray and Dorothy’s love story continues.
+Ray and Dorothy had a son, Pablo, and the family first lived in Beverly Hills and in later years moved to Napa Valley outside of San Francisco.
+I’m sure for Mrs. Manzarek, love survives, and Ray and Dorothy’s love story continues.

 Originally published December 21, 2015.